Mumble-SRL/MBAutomationSwift/Readme.md

 }
 ```

-As the events, views are saved in a local database and sent to the server every 30 seconds.
+As the events, views are saved in a local database and sent to the server every 10 seconds and you can change the frequency setting the `eventsTimerTime` property.